Discrete mathematics

-Topics in discrete mathematics
+Topics

 Theoretical computer science

 Theoretical computer science includes areas of discrete mathematics relevant to computing.
 It draws heavily on graph theory and mathematical logic.
 Included within theoretical computer science is the study of algorithms and data structures.
 Computability studies what can be computed in principle, and has close ties to logic, while complexity studies the time, space, and other resources taken by computations.
 Automata theory and formal language theory are closely related to computability.
 Petri nets and process algebras are used to model computer systems, and methods from discrete mathematics are used in analyzing VLSI electronic circuits.
 Computational geometry applies algorithms to geometrical problems and representations of geometrical objects, while computer image analysis applies them to representations of images.
 Theoretical computer science also includes the study of various continuous computational topics.

 Information theory

 Information theory involves the quantification of information.
 Closely related is coding theory which is used to design efficient and reliable data transmission and storage methods.
 Information theory also includes continuous topics such as: analog signals, analog coding, analog encryption.